Participating in Clinical Trials

 Frequently Asked Questions

-13. What are the phases of a clinical trial?
+13. What are the phases of clinical trials?

-A Phase I trial tests an experimental treatment on a small group of often healthy people (20 to 80), to judge its safety and side effects, and to find the correct drug dosage.
+A Phase I trial tests an experimental product on a small group of often healthy people (20 to 80), to judge its safety and side effects, and to find the correct drug dosage.